jackabox/2019.jackwhiting.co.uk/content/_index.md

 ---
 title: 'Jack Whiting'
 ---
-## Freelance Web Developer & Blogger

-**Hello, I am Jack!
-Located in Nottingham, UK with over 10 years of experience.**
+**I'm a freelance web consultant located in Nottingham, UK with over 10 years of experience.**

 I specialise in crafting websites with PHP and JavaScript.
 A few of my favourite tools are Laravel, Craft, Shopify, WordPress, VueJS & Svelte.
 I use a broad range of tools to ensure that the best system is used for each project!